B1Z0N/cpp-dev-resources/C++/cppRES.md

 ## Books
 - Head First C - David Griffiths and Dawn Griffiths

-    Perfect book for beginners, written in very easy-to-read and intersting maner.
+    Perfect book for beginners, written in very easy-to-read and interesting manner.

 - The C Programming Language - Brian Kernighan and Dennis Ritchie